Rein-1/Rein-1/README.md

-## Hi there, I am a Web Developer with extensive knowedge in Data Engineering 👋
+## Hi there, I am a Web Developer with extensive knowledge in Data Engineering 👋

 ## 🌐 Socials: